-On August 31, 2021, the newest edition of 13 TAC §7, otherwise known as Bulletin B, will go live!
-The updates to 13 TAC §7 are adopted as an administrative rule of the Commission—and are located in the Texas Register.
-For local governments, this means that all previous versions of 13 TAC §7 will be obsolete, and we recommend your organization accesses the updated rules in order to follow the most updated version of Bulletin B. Below is a list of changes made, as well as what was removed from Bulletin B.
+On August 31, 2021, the newest edition of 13 TAC §7, otherwise known as Bulletin B, went live!
+The updates to 13 TAC §7 are adopted as an administrative rule of the Commission—and are located in the Texas Register as well as on our website as Bulletin B. For local governments, this means that all previous versions of 13 TAC §7 will be obsolete, and we recommend your organization accesses the updated rules in order to follow the most updated version of Bulletin B. Below is a list of changes made, as well as what was removed from Bulletin B.

 What’s new with Bulletin B?